Don’t Just Work Hard, Work Smart Too!

-I can’t fathom it, how most people can be so miserable, but constantly suppress it… Oh yea, it pays the bills– so its excusable behaviour.
+I can’t fathom it, how most people can be so miserable, but constantly suppress it… “Oh, but it pays the bills”, how excusable.

-A dream is anything other than the grind.
-Chasing an alternative to the rat race is fantastical.
-And where you invest a lot of time without any immediate reward, you are easily instructed to give it up.
+A dream is anything other than the grind, where chasing an alternative to the rat race is fantastical.
+Likewise, where we invest a lot of time without any immediate reward, we are easily instructed to give it up.

-And, if it isn’t rewarding you quick enough, well guess what– it’s time to quit and get a real job.
+And, if it isn’t rewarding you quick enough, well guess what, it’s time to quit, to get a real job.

-You hear it time in and time out as the most succesful people develop that trait.
+You hear it time in, and time out as the most successful people develop that trait.

 You only have a lifetime to make your dreams a reality.
-If you don’t focus on your dreams, what else is left– other than an underactive imagination.
+If you don’t focus on your dreams, what else is left to pursue, outside of an underactive imagination.

-I totally agree.
-That is why I made these choices, and it is why I continue to make these choices.
+I totally agree, which is why I made these choices, and why I continue to make them.

 I am not sitting here impulsively living my life, I’m purposefully fighting normal over here.
-And just because I am not collecting steady paychecks, doesn’t warrant that I am not pursuing some purpose or intention.
+And just because I am not collecting steady paychecks, doesn’t warrant that I am not pursuing some purpose, or intention.

-“Get and keep a good job, save money, retire, live off what I made over the past 35 year routine, and don’t forget to collect that pension.”
+“Get and keep a good job.
+Save money, retire, live off what I made over the past 35 year routine, and don’t forget to collect that pension.”

 Well, a lot can happen in 35 years.
-And, I would rather feed my questions for experiences in this world now, than to purposely chase a career down in order go back on my original feelings down the road.
+And, I would rather feed my questions for experiences in this world now, than to purposely chase a career down only to go back on my original feelings down the road.

-Maybe my expectations are skewed, but I want to do it now, AND I want to do it later too.
-And if I have no money from my exploits then either, then at least I did something right in making it that far.
+Maybe my expectations are skewed, but I want to do it now, and I want to do it later too.
+If I have no money from my exploits then either, well at least I did something right in making it that far.

 People fear suffering, loss, and death.
 In avoidance, we absorb ourselves in such realities to live such comfortable lives.

 All the more reason to escape the rat race, to start fighting normal, because comfort comes with its own set of problems.
-It brings complacency, apathy, and guess what else… Death— Both physically, and symbolically.
+It brings complacency, apathy, and guess what else… Death; Both physically, and symbolically.

-We become so comfortable in our own comforts, that we lose touch with our own personal growth.
+We become so comfortable in our own comforts, that we lose touch with our personal growth.

-It then becomes harder to let go of everything we worked for, because we spent so much time working for the things we think we want.
-As we near our own physical demise– which was taking place all along since our birth–duh… We begin to question the very thing we tried to avoid in the first place when we sold our soul for that shitty career.
+It then becomes harder to let go of everything we worked for, because we spent so much time working for the things we think we wanted.
+As we near our own physical demise, which was taking place all along since our birth –duh, we begin to question the very thing we tried to avoid in the first place when we sold our soul for that shitty career; for that real job.

 I’d like to think that I am trying to face up to those questions now.
 And if I’m the one that’s wrong, ill gladly admit to be the asshole here.
 Either way, I will never have any regrets as to how I spent my life because the risk of failure is something to accept every single day.

-Be it in abundance as a result of my creative endeavors, or penniless — Also, as a result of my creative endeavors — the truth here lies in the fact that I have complete responsibility in the way my life plays out– For both the choices I made, and the ones I didn’t.
+So be it in abundance as a result of my creative endeavors, or penniless, which is also a result of my creative endeavors, the truth here lies in the fact that I have complete responsibility in the way my life plays out.

 We have lost ourselves through the industrialization, as we have added more layers of complexity to simplest things.
-Deep down, we are still agrarian beings.
-We just overcomplicated our basic needs by adding more steps into achieving them.
+Deep down, we are still agrarian beings who overcomplicated our basic needs by adding more prerequisites to achieve them.

 Don’t Just Work Hard, Work Smart Too!